haberdashPI/Weber.jl/docs/src/advanced.md

 The offset counter is meant to refer to a well defined time during the experiment.
 They can be used to fast forward through the expeirment by specifying an offset greater than 0.
-However, if there is state that changes throughout the course of several trials, trials that follow these state changes cannot be reliably reproduced when those state-chaning trials are skipped because the user specifies an offset > 0.
-Thus anytime you have a series of trials, some of which depend on the state of one another, those trials should be placed inside of an @addtrials let block if you want fast-forwarding through parts of the experiment to work as expected.
+However, if there is state that changes throughout the course of several trials, those trials cannot reliably be reproduced when they are skipped using an offset > 0.
+Anytime you have a series of trials, some of which depend on what happens earlier in an expeirment, such trials should be placed inside of an @addtrials let block.
+Otherwise experiment fast forwarding will result in unexpected behaviors.

 ## Conditional Trials